robs4crops/isobus_to_websocket/README.md

-# Qualit assesment and Isobus to ROS2 communication
+# Quality assesment and Isobus to ROS2 communication

 ## Table of Contents
 - [Overview](#overview)